 \subsubsection{Amplitude death, phase-flip bifurcation, and hysteresis in delay coupled identical Rijke tube oscillators}

-In this subsection, we systematically study the effect of the following parameters on the interaction of delay coupled identical Rijke tube oscillators: system parameters such as (i) normalized heater power ($\overline{W}$), which directly affects the amplitude of limit cycle oscillations in the uncoupled state [as seen in Fig.~\ref{fig:2}(a)] and (ii) length of the oscillator ($l$), which primarily affects the natural frequency, $f_0$, of the oscillator, and coupling parameters such as (iii) mutual delay coupling strength ($K_{\tau c}$) and (iv) mutual coupling delay ($\tau_c$).
-For each combination of parameter values, we first let both the Rijke tubes exhibit limit cycle oscillations in isolation and after that we initiate the coupling between them in order to study the influence of coupling on their behavior.
+In this subsection, we systematically study the effect of the following parameters on the interaction of delay coupled identical Rijke tube oscillators: (i) the normalized heater power ($\overline{W}$), which is a system parameter that directly affects the amplitude of limit cycle oscillations in the uncoupled state [as seen in Fig.~\ref{fig:2}(a)], and coupling parameters such as (ii) the delay coupling strength ($K_{\tau c}$) and (iii) the coupling delay ($\tau_c$).
+For each combination of parameter values, we first let both the Rijke tubes exhibit limit cycle oscillations in isolation and after that we initiate the coupling between them to study their behavior.
 We quantify the suppression of the acoustic pressure oscillations due to coupling as $\Delta p=p_{rms,0}-p_{rms}$, where $p_{rms,0}$ and $p_{rms}$ are the root-mean-square values of the limit cycle oscillations before and after coupling, respectively.
 This value of $\Delta p$ is then normalized with respect to $p_{rms,0}$ to get the relative amplitude suppression ($\Delta p/p_{rms,0}$).
 When $\Delta p/p_{rms,0}=1$, the oscillations are completely quenched, while $\Delta p/p_{rms,0}=0$ corresponds to the absence of any suppression in the limit cycle oscillations on coupling.